dkeightley/rancher-bootstrap/README.md

 ## rancher-bootstrap

-An automated approach to launching HA Rancher Servers and instances with Docker installed.
+An automated approach to launching the resources and instances for HA Rancher Servers.

 Uses Terraform and bash to automate the creation of:

- - AWS VPC and Security Groups
+ - VPC and Security Groups
  - Auto Scaling Groups for instances
  - An NLB for the Rancher Server

+Currently only AWS is supported.

+### Requirements

+ - AWS CLI and credentials
+ - terraform
+ - rke
+ - curl
+ - jq
+ - ssh-agent running, with your SSH key added

 ### `bootstrap-vpc.sh`